samuel-phan/nvidia-fan-min/README.md

 When GPU temperature is:

 - < 40°C: the fan is set to 20% of speed.
-- \>= 40°C: then fan control is given to the NVIDIA driver.
+- \>= 40°C: the fan control is given to the NVIDIA driver.

 # Disclaimer